-The Hope Project provides short-term emotional and practical support for men, specifically those aged between 30 and 64, who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.
+The project provides short-term emotional and practical support for men, specifically those aged between 30 and 64, who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.

 Hope Project manager, Jez Spencer said:

-“Our 12 month pilot project in 2017 showed that short-term support from a skilled worker who understands the practical and emotional problems of dealing with employment, finances and housing issues can really help.
-The Hope Project widens the remit to seek out and support men who may not even think they need help, but who are in real trouble.”
+“Our pilot project showed that short-term support from a skilled worker who understands the practical and emotional problems of dealing with employment, finances and housing issues can really help.
+The new Hope Project widens the remit to seek out and support men who may not even think they need help, but who are in real trouble.”

 Facts and statistics